wballard/VariableSky/api.markdown

 that keeps data replicating.

-Even if there is no data at the requested path, a `Link` is returned, with an `undefined` value.
+Even if there is no data at the requested path, a `Link` is returned, with an `undefined` snapshot.
 You can always `save` to it.

+The Variable
-The Variable Sky server will create objects as needed to make sure your data is reachable.
+Sky server will create objects as needed to make sure your data is reachable.
+This means you can *skip* past objects and make deep paths like `a.b.c`, object `a` and `a.b` will be automatically created if they do not exist.

 ### close()
 Close off the connection, this will end attempts to reconnect.